anoma/juvix-docs/docs/tutorials/essential.juvix.md

 end;
 ```

+Juvix functions can be parameterized by types, similar to generics in Java,
+Rust, and C++.
+In functional programming terminology, such functions are called
+_polymorphic_, functions that work uniformly on all types, without relying on
-Juvix functions can be parameterized by types, similar to generics in Java, Rust or C++.
-In functional programming terminology, such functions are called _polymorphic_.
-For example, here is a polymorphic identity function which takes an argument of an arbitrary type `A` and returns it:
+type-specific implementations.
+For example, here is a polymorphic identity
+function which takes an argument of an arbitrary type `A` and returns it:

 ```juvix extract-module-statements
 module IdPolymorphic;